theshubhamsingh/Office/README.md

 # Office
 Welcome to the Office GitHub page!

 This repository is dedicated to my journey in learning Python through fun and interactive gaming projects.
-Here, you'll find games like Rock, Paper, Scissors and many more as I continue to develop my skills as a beginner in Python.
+Here, you'll find games like Simple Quiz Game, Advanced Quiz Game, and many more as I continue to develop my skills as a beginner in Python.

 ## Features

-- **Rock, Paper, Scissors**: A classic game to start with.
+- **Simple Quiz Game**: A basic quiz game to test your knowledge.
+- **Advanced Quiz Game**: A more challenging quiz game with advanced features and you can change it with the excel sheet.
 - **More games coming soon**: Stay tuned for updates!

 ## Contributing